marrem/routeros-snmp-scriptrunner/Readme.md

 Make sure that net-snmp is configured with the correct community (snmp v1 and v2) or username / password(s) (authentication and encryption password).
 This community or user should have write privileges.
 Therefore it's advisable to use snmp v3 and to restrict access on agent to the manager.
+`snmpconf` can help create a snmp config file.

 ```
 [admin@hgw] /snmp community> print value-list